 For people who might not appreciate ancient art and history, Moco Museum features modern art.
 The museum is set in an old house (also in Museumplein), making it more intimate.
 Banksy is one of the main features in Moco, with his controversial art pieces that deride capitalism.
 It also features many other contemporary artists and has some very different multimedia exhibits.
 Be sure to read the background on each piece within the galleries, because they all have deep meanings that provide different perspectives on society.
 From the gift shop, get a wish pin to add to ‘Portrait’ in the Moco Garden!

 Het Scheepvaart (National Maritime Museum)

 The Netherlands is largely impacted by their proximity to the ocean and it has defined much of their history and still does today.
-The National Maritime Museum traces their naval history over the last 500 years and has some incredible collections of historical objects used at sea, including ancient (and inaccurate) maps.
+The National Maritime Museum traces its naval history over the last 500 years and has some incredible collections of historical objects used at sea, including ancient (and inaccurate) maps.
 They have many interactive exhibits that can engage people of all ages and interests.
-One of the most impressive parts of this museum is their full-size replica of an 18th-century ship docked in the harbour.
+One of the most impressive parts of this museum is its full-size replica of an 18th-century ship docked in the harbor.
 Visitors are able to explore the interior of it as well for a fully immersive experience.

 For more information: www.hetscheepvaartmuseum.com/